Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### checkpoint and restore

-There have been discussions around using VM save and restore to implement to give criu like functionality, and it is feasible that some workable solution may be achievable.
+There have been discussions around using VM save and restore to give criu like functionality, and it is feasible that some workable solution may be achievable.

 There is some more background and information in the `cc-oci-runtime` Issue [\#22](https://github.com/01org/cc-oci-runtime/issues/22)

 #### `docker stats`

-The `docker stats` command does not return meaningful information for Clear Container containers at present.
+The `docker stats` command does not return meaningful information for Clear Containers at present.
-Some thought needs to go into if we display information pure from within the VM, or if the information relates to the resource usage of the whole VM container as based from the host.
+Some thought needs to go into if we display information purely from within the VM, or if the information relates to the resource usage of the whole VM container as viewed from the host.
 The latter is likely more useful from a whole system point of view.

 [\#200](https://github.com/clearcontainers/runtime/issues/200) is related.